tciuro/MasterDetailDemo/README.md

 ### See the problem?
 The controller with the search bar should be displayed in Master, but instead remains in the Detail section.

+### [Solved]
+Thanks to Richard Turton's [Understanding UISplitViewController](http://commandshift.co.uk/blog/2016/04/11/understanding-split-view-controller "Understanding UISplitViewController"), I found the answer:

+    if let primaryNav = primaryViewController as?
+UINavigationController, secondaryNav = secondaryViewController as?
+UINavigationController {
+        primaryNav.viewControllers = primaryNav.viewControllers + secondaryNav.viewControllers
+        return true
+    }

+I suggest reading the whole article.
+It's excellent.

+### Another issue! :-/
+If the UI expands and the detail view controller "looses" the UINavigationItem, but not permanently.
+Once the UI is collapsed, the UINavigationItem appears again.